 The Climate Change Megagame is a research project that investigates how a megagame can be used to convey knowledge about climate change.
-Are you interested in participating?
-Register at the link below.

 “The digital version of the game that we have created will give the participants a better overview of what’s happening”, Magnus Persson and Ola Leifler, who are responsible for the project, tell us.